 Pak still counting bodies, but Opposition keeps asking for proof: PM Modi in Odisha

-Koraput, Mar 29: Prime Minister Narendra Modi once agan slammed the Opposition for demanding proof of the Balakot airstrike while Pakistan is still counting the number of bodies.
+Koraput, Mar 29: Prime Minister Narendra Modi once again slammed the Opposition for demanding proof of the Balakot airstrike while Pakistan is still counting the number of bodies.

 Speaking at a mega election rally in Odisha's Koraput, PM Modi said, "It has been a month and Pakistan is still counting the bodies.
 When India takes action against terrorists, enters their home and kills them, even then some people here ask for proof."